Thank you for sending your enquiry! One of our team members will contact you shortly.

 Requirements

-To apply for the PMI-RMP® Credential, you need:
+To apply for the PMI-RMP® Credential for government, you need to meet the following requirements:

 - A four-year degree (bachelor’s degree or its global equivalent)